jnozzi/cocoadev.com/markdown/PerformSelectorAfterDelay.md

 	modes:defaultRunLoopModeArray];

-If you just want a delayed perform, General/NSTimer is a safer way to do it:
+If you just want a delayed perform, NSTimer is a safer way to do it:

-General/[NSTimer scheduledTimerWithTimeInterval:0.5
+[NSTimer scheduledTimerWithTimeInterval:0.5
 	target:self
 	selector:@selector(myTimerHandler:)
 	userInfo:nil